ddnexus/pagy/docs/api/pagy.md

 ### Pagy::OverflowError

-A subclass of `Pagy::VariableError`: it is raised when the `:page` variable exceed the maximum possible value calculated for the `:count`, i.e. the `:page` variable is in the correct range, but it's not consistent with the current `:count`.
+A subclass of `Pagy::VariableError`: it is raised when the `:page` variable exceeds the maximum possible value calculated for the `:count`, i.e. the `:page` variable is in the correct range, but it's not consistent with the current `:count`.
 That may happen when the `:count` has been reduced after a page link has been generated (e.g. some record has been just removed from the DB).
 See also the [overflow](../extras/overflow.md) extra.